When Public Social Media Data is Consumed

 In some cases, there are regulatory and statutory requirements that drive the need for our products.
-In other cases, using one of our products enables a customer to perform their job(s) more efficiently and effectively to solve a digital risk challenge.
-We also provide warning to numerous cybersecurity and digital threat situations that others cannot.
+In other cases, using one of our products enables a customer to perform their job(s) more efficiently and effectively to solve a risk challenge.

 By accessing content that is generated by end-users, it is natural that privacy and intent become part of the conversation.
 We understand that we and others in our industry have a responsibility to innovate ways our customers, especially government subscribers, can use digital tools to do their job in a manner that does not infringe on public trust and the public good.

 DigitalStakeout invested a significant amount of time, money and resources on privacy controls.
-On our corporate responsibility page, we describe the controls embedded in our risk detection products.
+On our corporate responsibility page, we describe the controls embedded in our social media risk detection products.

 More importantly, we describe what we don’t and won’t do with user-generated data.
 In this post, we’re going to demonstrate key controls in our government products that access public social media data and why they prevent, detect and deter behavior that would be a risk to the public, customers, DigitalStakeout and its data partners.